You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Introduction:

-When you register as a patient of our practice, you provide consent for our GP’s and practice staff to access and use your personal information so they can provide you with the best possible healthcare.
-Only staff who need to see your personal information will have access to it.
-If we need to use your information for anything else, we will seek additional consent from you to do this.
+When you register as a patient of this practice, you provide consent for the GPs and practice staff to access and use your personal information to facilitate the delivery of healthcare.
+Access to your personal information is restricted to practice team members who require it for your care.
+If we ever use your personal information for purposes other than healthcare provision, we will obtain additional consent from you.

 The information we will collect about you includes your:

-• Medical information including medical history, medications, allergies, adverse events, immunisations, social history, family history and risk factors
+• medical information including medical history, medicines, allergies, and adverse reactions immunisations, social history, family history and risk factors

 • Medicare number (where available) for identification and claiming purposes

-Our practice may collect your personal information in several different ways.
+The practice may collect your personal information in several different ways:

-1. When you make your first appointment, our practice staff will collect your personal and demographic Information via your registration.
+When you make your first appointment, the practice team will collect your personal and demographic information via your registration.

-3. We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment or communicate with us using Google.
+We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment, or communicate with us using social media.

-• your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary)
+• Your health fund, Medicare, or the Department of Veterans’ Affairs (if relevant).

 We sometimes share your personal information:

-• with third parties who work with our practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APP’s and this policy
+• with third parties for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy

 • when it is required or authorised by law (e.g. court subpoenas)